 Notification complaints

-Most complaints we receive are complaints to the Ombudsman about the handling of a notification by Ahpra or a National Board
+Most Ombudsman complaints we receive are about the handling of a notification by Ahpra and a National Board

 Make a complaint